Social Communication Anxiety Treatment® (S-CAT®): Our Treatment Approach

-Social Communication Anxiety Treatment (S-CAT) is the evidenced-based philosophy of treatment developed by Dr. Elisa Shipon-Blum and implemented only at the SMart Center.
-Dr. Shipon-Blum’s S-CAT has been studied by the Selective Mutism Research Institute (SMRI).
+Social Communication Anxiety Treatment® (S-CAT®) is the evidenced-based philosophy of treatment developed by Dr. Elisa Shipon-Blum and implemented only at the SMart Center.
+Dr. Shipon-Blum’s S-CAT® treatment method has been studied by the Selective Mutism Research Institute (SMRI).

-The S-CAT program has been effective for children, teens, and adults with Selective Mutism, social anxiety, extreme shyness, and related social communication issues.
+The S-CAT® program is effective for children, teens, and adults with Selective Mutism (SM), social anxiety, extreme shyness, and related social communication issues.

-S-CAT is based on the concept that Selective Mutism (SM) is a social communication anxiety disorder that is more than just not speaking.
+S-CAT® is based on the concept that SM is a social communication anxiety disorder that is more than just not speaking.

-Dr. Shipon-Blum has created the Stages of Stages of Social Communication Comfort Scale that describes the various stages of social communication that are possible for a child suffering from Selective Mutism.
-The Social Communication Bridge© illustrates this concept in a visual form.
+Dr. Shipon-Blum created the Stages of Social Communication Comfort Scale to describe the various stages of social communication that are possible for a child suffering from Selective Mutism.
+The Social Communication Bridge© (pictured right) illustrates this concept in a visual form.

-Research has been done via the Selective Mutism Research Institute (SMRI) with Dr. Evelyn Klein as the principal investigator that provides substantial evidence for the efficacy of S-CAT!
+Research conducted by the Selective Mutism Research Institute (SMRI), with Dr. Evelyn Klein as the principal investigator, provides substantial evidence for the efficacy of S-CAT®.
 View the published study synopsis here.